9uant-brain/RAT2-Custom-Build/README.md

 ### LED Control section
 You might know this circuit as 'The Millennium Bypass.'
 Usually, you'd need a 3PDT switch for a true bypass with an LED indicator control.
 But back in the day, 3PDT switches were hard to find.
 That's why pedals like the RAT used this bypass method.
 Normally, a 2PDT switch only gives you true bypass.
 However, by adding a JFET, this design also lets you control the LED's on/off state.

 Below, I've sketched out simple schematics for three different true bypass methods, all in their bypass mode.
 Most of these are pretty straightforward, but the Millennium Bypass has a counter-intuitive quirk with its LED section: the LED actually goes off when LED section is connected to the circuit.
-I'll explain exactly why that happens further down."
+I'll explain exactly why that happens further down.
 ---pic---
 ### The Millennium Bypass
 ---pic---
+As you can see in the picture on the above, when the circuit is in bypass mode, the gate of the 5458 JFET is pulled directly to GND.
+Because the gate is at GND, Vgs becomes almost 0, so the JFET channel closes.
+Even though 9V is still connected through the 2M2 resistor, its high resistance prevents it from affecting the gate voltage significantly.

+On the other hand, when the effect is engaged, the gate is only pulled up to 9V through the 2M2 resistor.
+This creates a sufficiently positive Vgs, allowing the JFET channel to open.

 ### Schematic Creation
+----pic---
 While the design largely follows the original, I encountered some resistance values that weren't available in my inventory.
 For these, I used series or parallel combinations to achieve approximate values.
 The original RAT 2 uses the LM308 op-amp, but I wasn't keen on using a chip so specifically limited to just this pedal.
 Therefore, I opted for the TL072, which is more commonly used and versatile in guitar effects.
 Since the LM308 is a single op-amp and the TL072 is a dual op-amp, I adjusted the pinouts accordingly.
 I also configured the circuit to deactivate the second op-amp of the TL072.

 ### PCB layout Creation
+---pic